amethyst/rustrogueliketutorial/book/src/chapter_34.md

 }
 ```

-That's pretty straightforward, more or less a direct port of the one form the Waveform Collapse chapter.
+That's pretty straightforward, more or less a direct port of the one form the Wave Function Collapse chapter.
 Now lets start making our `build` function:

 ```rust
 fn build(&mut self) {